Sydney Harbour Walks: 11 Best Routes (2025 Guide)

 Starting from Milson’s Point Station make your way straight down to the foreshore.
 At this point, you will have likely pulled out your camera and start shooting; it’s almost impossible not to 🙂

 After you have taken in the harbour views, continue west to Luna Park.
-Just before you arrive you will see North Sydney Olympic Pool, which is currently closed for renovation but is expected to reopen in late 2024.
+Just before you arrive you will see North Sydney Olympic Pool, which is currently closed for major renovation.

 Highlights include: